YASH-MOHARIR/MojiMatch-Kiro/README.md

 **The Difficulty:**
 - Emojis have random sizes and rotations, making the same emoji look completely different on each card
 - A 🎯 might appear tiny and upside-down on the left card, then huge and sideways on the right card
-- In Hard/GOD modes, emojis are constantly moving in circular patterns
+- In Hard/GOD modes, emojis are constantly moving in circular patterns at different speeds
 - You must recognize the emoji by its shape and pattern, not by size or orientation
 - Visual chaos increases difficulty - no two rounds look the same
+- 30 unique emojis in the pool ensure variety across games

 **The Strategy:**
 - **Scan systematically**: Develop a pattern (left-to-right, top-to-bottom)